 Upton & Hatfield, LLP partner Justin C. Richardson recently gave a presentation to the Telecommunications, Energy, and Utilities Section of the New Hampshire Bar Association on how the new ADU law impacts public water utilities in New Hampshire based on a case before the Public Utilities Commission.
-A copy of the presentation can be downloaded here.

 Here are a few highlights and recommendations that operators of public water systems should consider: